VitorAguiar/forensicstr/README.md

 Forensicstr consumes a csv file with the individuals' genotypes and produces 2 tables and a histogram.

 Table 1 contains:

-Allele frequencies for each locus
+Allele frequencies for each locus,
-N: number of individuals
+Number of individuals,
-Observed Heterozygosity
+Observed Heterozygosity,
-Expected Heterozygosity
+Expected Heterozygosity,
-The moment estimate of the Inbreeding Coefficient Matching Probability
+The moment estimate of the Inbreeding Coefficient, Matching Probability,
-Power of Exclusion
+Power of Exclusion,
-Power of Discrimination
+Power of Discrimination,
-Typical Paternity Index
+Typical Paternity Index,
-Polymorphic Information Content
+Polymorphic Information Content.

 Table 2: